datacommonsorg/website/custom_dc/README.md

 ### Prepare Custom Data

+The examples below show how you can prepare your data to be imported into a custom DC instance.

+The first column header is a property that identifies the observed entity.
+Supported properties in the examples below are `dcid`, `name`, `geoId`.
+When `dcid` is used, the entity should have been resolved (i.e. mapped to a DC identifier from a previous step).

+The second column is a property that identifies the date.

+The last two columns identify IDs of metrics or statistical variables, with the column containing the corresponding numeric values.

 > Note that the treatment of variables in this section is much simplified for the purposes of this discussion.
 > For a more detailed discussion on the DC data model, please refer to the document on [Representing statistics in Data Commons](https://github.com/datacommonsorg/data/blob/master/docs/representing_statistics.md).